 About the CurriculumThe Step-Up curriculum was completed in 2004, after six years of developing and field testing exercises and activities in Step-Up groups.
 The authors/program developers continued to adapt the curriculum, making changes and developing new sessions as they continued to learn from families and new research.
 In 2015, they wrote a revised 2nd Edition of the Step-Up curriculum, which is now posted on this website.
 (See History of the Development of Step-Up, 2nd Edition Curriculum and Review Program Materials)

 The curriculum also includes materials for a parent group where parents learn how to respond to violence in the home, get support from other parents and gain new skills for parenting teens that promote respectful relationships.

 The curriculum is designed to include parents at the beginning of each group session for ‘check-in’ and then separate into a parent group and teen group, or stay together for the session to work on learning a skill together.

-The curriculum has 21 sessions designed to be 1.5 to 2 hrs. once a week.
+The curriculum has 20 sessions designed to be 1.5 to 2 hrs once a week.
 Facilitators may vary the timing to accommodate the needs of the group.
 It is designed as a closed group, but can function as an ongoing group as well.
-King County uses the curriculum with an ongoing group in order to accommodate the needs of court referred youth.
+King County uses the curriculum with an ongoing group.
 Ongoing groups have the advantage of newcomers learning from participants who have been attending longer.